 Here are the facts that indicate that perhaps he really was.
 First, Bailey herself claims that the photo I have above, the one of the 9th Panchen Lama, that looks just like the photo on her living room wall, was her Tibetan.
 Plus, others claim they had photos of D.K., and again those photos were of the 9th Panchen Lama.
 Second, most of the facts line up.
 The 9th Panchen Lama was in fact a Tibetan, the head of a lamasery, that was in the region Bailey claimed he was, Shigatse!
 He was also a very important (if not the most important) Tibetan at the time as Bailey and Henry Carpenter claimed he was, meaning he had the power and means to not only be exposed to Tibetan spiritual teachings, but teachings of other faiths.
 We know factually that he lived in India for some time, spoke English and was connected with representatives of the English government.

 We know as well that the 9th Panchen Lama interacted with the Theosophical society.
-In fact Blavatsky was known to have been in touch with the 8th Panchen Lama personally (see The Masters Revealed, p.
-198).
+For starters Blavatsky was known to have been in touch with the 8th Panchen Lama personally (see The Masters Revealed, p.
+198), who was the previous incarnation of the 9th Panchen Lama.
 It is said that Olcott also talked about being in touch with the 8th Panchen Lama (or Tashi Lama) at the time.
 Johnson goes on to write that a friend of HPB’s, Sarat Chandra Das, was even in the 8th Panchen Lama’s funeral procession in 1882.
-When the 9th Panchen Lama was born shortly thereafter the connection between the Theosophical Society continued.
-We even find out that the 9th Panchen Lama supposedly endorsed Blavatsky’s The Voice of the Silence in 1937 (The Masters Revealed, p.
+When the 9th Panchen Lama was born shortly after the 8th Panchen Lama passed and was chosen as his incarnation, the connection between the Theosophical Society continued, and Blavatsky was said to have met him when he was a child.
+Some years later the 9th Panchen Lama endorsed Blavatsky’s The Voice of the Silence before it cam out in 1937 (see The Masters Revealed, p.
 204)

 The 9th Panchen Lama also seemed to be a very modern Tibetan!
-He traveled in airplanes, and wore modern clothes (not just his Tibetan robes).
-And he was very passionate about trying to bridge East and West.
-All this fits the profile of someone who would want to reach out and try to get certain teachings out to the world so that East and West would become more receptive to each other, which is one of the major goals of Bailey’s Tibetan.
+He traveled in airplanes and wore modern clothes (not just his Tibetan robes).
+He was very passionate about trying to bridge East and West.
+All this fits the profile of someone who would want to reach out and try to get esoteric teachings out to the world so that East and West would become more receptive to each other, which is one of the major goals of Bailey’s Tibetan.

 The 9th Panchen Lama also paid a heavy price for his desire to get Tibet more modernized as I have illustrated above in his conflict with the 13th Dalai Lama.
 Looking back at what has since happened to Tibet, perhaps the 13th Dalai Lama should have followed the advice of Lobzan Tub-ten Cho-gyi Nyima, the 9th Panchen Lama, and tried to bridge Tibet more into the modern world.
 By following the 9th Panchen Lama’s advice to create stronger alliances with the West, and to make greater efforts to get along with China, instead of believing Tibet could somehow militarily fight them off, Tibet may not have been invaded.
 Who knows?
 Perhaps, then yes, this is Bailey’s real Tibetan.